EVATool/fae-architecture-log/_decisions/sig-devops-api-testing.md

 - Cost (must be free)
 - How well they fit into existing parameters (automation, easier integration, less overhead)

-(**Before** you start working in this, please write down how you will evaluate this decision, and plan to come to a resolution.
-It is  **not sufficient** to perform a brief Google search, and then write  the "result" down.
-Any decision must **always** be based on a thorough evaluation - if possible hands-on, i.e. by coding a brief proof-of-concept. if this doesn't apply, then some other means of proper research must be given here - e.g. an evaluation of the most relevant literature or IT community sources.)

 ## Resolution Details